Arctodus: Migration barrier hypothesis

-Contiguous North America
+Oral traditions

-The human colonization of North America south of the ice sheets further disproves the idea that Arctodus was a migration barrier.
-The earliest universally accepted pre-Clovis site south of Beringia are the White Sands footprints in New Mexico, dated to ~22,000 cal.
-BP.
-Other pre-LGM sites across the Americas, such as Chiquihuite Cave, Valsequillo, El Cedral, Santa Elina, Gault, and Hartley Mammoth Site, affirm that humans proliferated alongside megafauna (such as Arctodus) in southern North America for more than ten thousand years.
-Humans were definitively widespread across the Americas by at least 15,000 BP.
+Stories of giant bears present in the oral traditions of the Haudenosaunee, Lakota and Ojibwe may be potential cultural memories of interactions between humans and A. simus, however stories of Katshituashku ("stiff-legged bear") amongst broader eastern Algonquian peoples may not represent links to extinct megafauna.

 Extinction

 Arctodus pristinus

 Arctodus pristinus went extinct in the Middle Pleistocene (300,000 years ago), being last recorded from the Coleman 2A site, Florida.
 The evolution of Arctodus simus, competition with Tremarctos floridanus and black bears, and possibly the transitioning of Pleistocene Florida from a hot, wet, densely forested habitat to a still hot, but drier and much more open biome are thought to be factors behind the gradual disappearance of A. pristinus in the late Irvingtonian faunal stage.
 There are dubious records of A. pristinus in South Carolina and California from the Late Pleistocene, however these are heavily disputed.
-Modern research establishes A. pristinus as existing between the Pliocene-Pleistocene boundary and the Middle Pleistocene.
+Additional Late Pleistocene sites have been recorded from Tequixquiac and the Valsequillo Basin of Mexico.
+However, most research establishes A. pristinus as existing between the Pliocene-Pleistocene boundary and the Middle Pleistocene.